EmanuelG-Gaming/EmanuelG-Gaming/README.md

 ### ***Emanuel G or Antumbra***

 ### Basic information
 JS and Java programmer.
 Mindustry modder for a measly amount of two years.
-Just see the pinned repositories below for some fun.
+Developed some C++ games with the SDL2 engine.
+See the pinned repositories below.

 **Bonus:**